 This mouse supports Bluetooth and has a built-in rechargeable battery.
 It can't be used wired, as the charging port is underneath the mouse, which is a bit of a strange design.
 It automatically turns off after a period of inactivity, so you don't have to worry about turning it off.

-The included 1m lightning cable is identical to the one found with most Apple products.
+The included Lightning cable is identical to the one found with many Apple products of this generation.

 Unfortunately, the Magic Mouse has terrible click latency.
 It's also very inconsistent, even compared to other productivity mice that connect wirelessly via Bluetooth.
 This exceptionally high latency won't present problems for productivity tasks or everyday browsing, but you may occasionally notice a small delay before your mouse clicks register on-screen.
 This mouse isn't recommended for gaming in any genre.